melissaboiko/myougiden/README.md

  - Partial, full, and whole-word queries.
  - Optional rōmaji input and output.
  - Intelligently find out what kind of query is intended.
- - Full color output, highlighting matches.
  - Option for tab-separated output, easily manipulable with Unix tools.
+ - Full color output, including partial match highlighting.
+Seriously, this thing has a *lot* of color.
+I mean we're talking Takashi Murakami material here.

 myougiden saves EDICT data in sqlite3 format.
 This costs some disk space (currently about 52MiB), but with indexes, it seems to